aws-ia/terraform-aws-eks-blueprints/patterns/multi-node-vllm/README.md

     ./build.sh
     ```

     !!! warning
         Building and pushing the Docker image will take a considerable amount of resources and time.
-Building and pushing this image took a little over 1 hour and 10 minutes on a system without any prior images/layers cached; this was on an AMD Ryzen Threadripper 1900X 8-core 4.2 GHz CPU with 128GB of RAM and a 500GB NVMe SSD.
-The resultant image is roughly 16.7GB in size (unpacked).
+Building and pushing this image took 26 minutes on a system without any prior images/layers cached; this was on an AMD Ryzen Threadripper 1900X 8-core 4.2 GHz CPU with 128GB of RAM and a 500GB NVMe SSD.
+The resultant image is roughly 7.6GB in size (unpacked).

-4. Update the provided `lws.yaml` file with your HuggingFace token that will be used to pull down the `meta-llama/Llama-3.1-8B-Instruct` model used in this example.
+4. Update the provided `lws.yaml` file with your HuggingFace token that will be used to pull down the `meta-llama/Llama-3.3-70B-Instruct` model used in this example.

 5. Deploy the LeaderWorkerSet and its associated K8s service:

     ```sh
     kubectl apply -f lws.yaml
-    kubectl apply -f service.yaml
     kubectl get pods
     ```

     ```text
     NAME       READY   STATUS    RESTARTS   AGE
-    vllm-0     1/1     Running   0          1m
+    vllm-0     1/1     Running   0          24m
-    vllm-0-1   1/1     Running   0          1m
+    vllm-0-1   1/1     Running   0          24m
+    vllm-0-2   1/1     Running   0          24m
+    vllm-0-3   1/1     Running   0          24m
     ```

 6. Verify that the distributed tensor-parallel inference works: